SEC4SR/sec4sr.github.com/README.md

 # About
-This is the official webpage for paper ***Defending against Audio Adversarial Examples on Speaker Recognition Systems*** where make the following main contributions:
+This is the official webpage for paper ***Defending against Audio Adversarial Examples on Speaker Recognition Systems*** where we make the following main contributions:
 - We perform the largest-scale evaluation of defenses against adversarial attacks in the speaker recognition domain, involving **23** defenses and **15** attacks.
 Our study provides lots of useful insights and findings that could advance research on adversarial examples in this domain and assist the maintainers of SRSs to deploy suitable defense solutions to enhance their systems.
 - We propose a new type of feature-level transformations